Setting up Pipelines via GitHub Machine Users

 Invite both machine users to Gruntwork

-Ensure both of these machine users are members of your team in Gruntwork’s GitHub Organization (See instructions on inviting a user to your team and linking the user’s GitHub ID to Gruntwork)
+Make sure both machine users are added to your team in Gruntwork’s GitHub Organization.
+Refer to the instructions for inviting a user to your team and linking the user’s GitHub ID to Gruntwork for guidance.

 Checklist: